ProjectNeura/LEADS/README.md

 </details>

 Plugins can be easily customized and installed in LEADS.
-It also comes with several existing ones including 4 ESC plugins that realize 4 ESC systems.
+It also comes with several existing ones, including 4 ESC plugins that realize 4 ESC systems.
 All 4 systems have 4 calibrations: standard, aggressive, sport, and off.
 Their intervention comes later than the previous respectively.